nicolasjhampton/python_tutorial_game_project/readme.md

 ### Tools

 First, this project will be built as a companion to various treehouse courses I've taken.
+This whole project is designed to go with the lessons and classes from [Team Treehouse](www.teamtreehouse.com).
 I intend to combine several smaller, seperate game-oriented projects presented by Kenneth Love in the Python courses, enhancing their performance and implementations along the way.

+If you haven't heard of Treehouse and want to follow along, I highly recommend buying an inexpensive membership, as most of what I'll write here is glued together with classes from them.

+If you live in Multnomah County, you can go to [Code Oregon](www.codeoregon.org) and sign up for a free membership like I did.
+But if you're not, I found the classes so good that I bought a membership for by younger brother in Michigan anyways, so I recommend highly that you do so.
+Special thanks to Kenneth Love for greenlighting this blog, and we'll be careful not to overlap any code challenges in those classes for students.

-Once I start on the front-end side of this project, I'll be referring to various lessons by Andrew Chalkers and Huston Hedinger in the Javascript courses, as well as lessons by Guil Hernandez in the CSS courses.
+Once I start on the front-end side of this project, I'll be referring to various lessons by Andrew Chalkley and Huston Hedinger in the Javascript courses, as well as lessons by Guil Hernandez in the CSS courses.
 As my focus this time is on the back-end, however, these references may be fewer and farther between.